quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 ### minqlx-plugins

+minqlx is an extension for the Quake Live server programmed by Mino which can be found on [GitHub](https://github.com/MinoMino/minqlx).
+He himself describes it the following way.

+<cite>minqlx is a modification to the Quake Live Dedicated Server that extends Quake Live's dedicated server with extra functionality and allows scripting of server behavior through an embedded Python interpreter.</cite>

+minqlx itself is extended by plugins which come in the form of Python files.
+This repository links all known plugin file sources as Git sub modules inside the `minqlx-plugins/_plugins` repository.
+If you ran the Git command `git submodule init` you will be able to browse through all the files of those repositories.

+There is also a [structured overview](https://github.com/quakelive-server-standards/server-standards/blob/master/minqlx-plugins/_plugins/README.md) over all known minqlx plugins sorted by topics.

+There is a directory for minqlx plugins in the directoy of the Quake Live server installation.
+With the help of Docker you can put minqlx plugins in the form of Python files inside of it.
+The physical existence of these files in that directory paired with a list of the names of these plugins in the minqlx cvar `qlx_plugins` will load them when when the Quake Live server starts.
+The cvar gives you the possibility to only select a sub set out of the physical present plugin files.

-This is a directory containing minqlx plugins.
-The physical existence of these plugin files has to be paired with a listing of these files in the minqlx cvar `qlx_plugins`.
-Only those plugins are loaded which are defined in this list.
-Since this can become tedious this framework provides a mechanism that when you not define that list it will simply load any plugin it finds.
-If you define that list it will use the list instead.
+This can become tedious if you just want the plugins inside that directory to be loaded.
+For that reason, this framework by default provides a mechanism that when you do not define any plugin name in that list it will simply load any plugin it finds in the plugins directory.
+If you define plugin names in that list it will only load the plugins listed.

-Apart from that cvar, there are others which you can define in your `autoexec.cfg`.
+Apart from that cvar, there are many others and many others plugin specific which you can define in your `autoexec.cfg`.

 ## Composing your server configurations with Docker